redbeardymcgee/podbox/AlmaLinux.md

 ## Cockpit -> https://ip-addr:9090

 > [!WARNING]
-> Disable the firewall if you are lazy like me.
-Exposing ports for other
-> services can be exhausting and I have not learned how to do this for
-> containers properly.
-Each container may need a new rule for something, not
-> sure.
+> I run behind an existing firewall, not in a VPS or cloud provider.
 > ```bash
 > systemctl disable --now firewalld
 > ```

 > [!NOTE]
-> Should be able to set up good firewall with only 80/443 open.
+> Should be able to set up good firewall with only 22/80/443 open.

 Enable the socket-activated cockpit service and allow it through the firewall.